CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 What we did last lesson:

 * Why we need databases
+* Why NoSQL why SQL?
 * Installing SQLite
 * Creating a database with SQL and storing data in it.
 * Inserting data into a database using SQL.
 * Retrieving data from a database using SQL.
-* Escaping (who figured out how to insert my real name into the database?)
-* Why NoSQL why SQL?
-* Checking out a project and adding hotel.sql to the repo
+* Primary keys
+* Escaping (dealing with awkward people with the surname O'Connor)
 * How to run SQLite *with node* on your machine - setting up a development environment.

 Homework from last lesson:

 ![Hotel ER diagram](hotel-er-diagram.png "Hotel ER diagram")

-- Did you do update?
 - Did everybody finish hotel.sql so that it looks like the above diagram?
-- About those foreign key constraints that weren't being enforced on SQLite -- enforce PRAGMA and version
 - Did we understand foreign keys?
 - Does everybody have enough data in their database?
 Between 5 and 10 rows per table.

 **What we will learn today?**

-- Why NoSQL why SQL?
-- Checking out a project and adding hotel.sql to the repo
-- How to run SQLite *with node* on your machine - setting up a development environment.
-- How to run a database query that retrieves tabular data in node express to an endpoint.
+- How to run a database query that retrieves tabular data in node express and returns it to an endpoint.
-- Inserting data from an endpoint.
+- Inserting data into a database from an endpoint.
-- Updating data from an endpoint.
+- Updating data in a database from an endpoint.
 - Dealing with unclear user stories.
-There is a TRAP in one of these user stories we will be giving you today.
+There is a trap in one of these user stories we will be giving you today.
 - What is the difference between user story, use case and user acceptance test.

 This lesson will primarily be about taking what you have stored in a *flat file*, and changing it such that it is stored in a database instead.
-This will be done to appease Big chain hotel manager grumpy cat.
-With all the constraints you have already added to the database, on your `hotel.sql` file, the application should be much safer now - if you screw up (and you will, because bugs are as inevitable as taxes), you can *see* the bugs getting deployed before they start affecting guests.
+This will be done to appease Big chain hotel manager grumpy cat - e.g. so that all invoices come attached to reservations.
+With all the constraints you have already added to the database, on your `hotel.sql` file, the application should be much safer now - if you screw up (and you will, because bugs are as inevitable as taxes), you can *see* the bugs getting deployed before they start screwing up your valuable data.

 Use `/server/class2.js` for the exercises of this class.